InhyeLee-Data/DataStructures/week_09/README.md

 setInterval(getSeoulTemperature, 300000);
 ```

-I will make a request to the Particle API URL.
+I will make a request to the Particle API URL and the Weathter API URL.
 This script will parse the result of the API request and insert the appropriate data into the database.
 It will run continuously at a rate of at least once every five minutes.
 The script is as follows.

 #### 4. In order to run the file continuously, I created a process manager with PM2 in the terminal.
 This above code will run with PM2 (Project Manager)